Gentle Tools To Help When Life Feels Heavy.

 Unplugging for a given period of time is necessary in this day and age.
 It gives you a chance to disconnect from distraction and busyness so you can get back to the things that are most important to you.

-Learning how to unplug can be as simple as drinking plenty of water, taking frequent breaks every day from work, and practicing JOMO, the joy of missing out.
+Learning how to unplug can be as simple as drinking plenty of water, taking frequent breaks every day from work, and practicing JOMO, or the joy of missing out.